 Having chickens on the homestead can be a rewarding and fun venture!
 There’s nothing worse than buying a group of cute little chickens then realizing you have no place to put them.
 Trust me, this woman has done that and it’s stressful!
-I impulse shopped at the loyal feed store and came home with a box of baby chicks.
+I impulse shopped at the local feed store and came home with a box of baby chicks.
 Everyone thought they were so cute, and they were!
 They lived in a big box in my kitchen.
 I had a great plan to build chicken housing as soon as possible.
 I was ready!
 Not!

-I diligently assembled what I thought was great coop.
+I diligently assembled what I thought was a great coop.
 Twenty-two chickens were jumping out of the box regularly all over the kitchen floor before it was built.
 We won’t even talk about the mess they made, aka. poop!
 Needless to say, my advice is simple.
 Do not get chickens until you prepare the coop.

 The Purpose of the Coop